DistastefulBannock/DonutGuard/README.md

 ### 🔓 Open Source
 Our obfuscator is open source and free to use.
 Make modifications, add features, or just enjoy the security of knowing what you're running.

-# Pull Requests
-If you're looking to help contribute to the project then feel free to open a pull request.

-### Guidelines
- - Please make sure to document your code.
-This includes javadocs and comments.
-    - Comments should explain why rather than what.
-    - All abstract methods should have javadocs.
-They are not required but preferred on regular methods.
- - Avoid static and wildcard imports.
- - Avoid drag-n-drop UI builders for new views or windows.
- - Indentation format is four space characters.
- - Avoid using more than three levels of indentation in your methods.
- - Please do not "work around" any design patterns.